 We eat on the road, in the best-known restaurants in the cities we visit and we eat food made by the best chefs.
 It is fun to discover the culinary delights of the destination you are visiting.
 However, any traveler would tell you that after a while you start yearning for your staple food.
 I need my Daal-Roti, made in my own kitchen to nourish me – of course, till the next travel comes up.

 We meet so many new people on our travels.
 I love talking to people, random people.
 There is so much learning that each of these conversations lends to me.
-However, it is the people at home and neighborhood that give you the comfort of reflecting on these conversations.
+However, it is the people at our residence and neighborhood that give you the comfort of reflecting on these conversations.
 It is here where I speak without thinking.
-It is at home I speak in the language that comes naturally without making a conscious effort to be understood properly.
+Here, I speak in the language that comes naturally without making a conscious effort to be understood properly.
 It is when I am among the people who understand the language and vocabulary I use that I speak my heart and mind.
 I am sure, we all have our friends who we speak to without a purpose or an agenda.

-It is the pauses that we take at home, that make our journeys so cherishing and make us feel there’s no place like home.
+It is the pauses that we take at our residence, that make our journeys so cherishing and make us feel there’s no place like home.